The story of my Veteran Familia.

-Men would leave to fight in a war for our independence while families not being guaranteed that their husbands, fathers or brothers would come back.
+During WWI, WWII, Vietnam and the Korean wars, Men would leave their families to fight in a war for our independence while families not being guaranteed that their husbands, fathers or brothers would come back.
+If that isn’t courageous, I don’t know what is.

 My own Mejico familia struggled deeply with life in the military.
 My familias roots are from Mexico.
 One way or another they made their lives in Los Angeles, California.